 This date was first fixed in 1863, when US President Abraham Lincoln inaugurated a day of "Thanksgiving and Praise to our beneficent Father who dwelleth in the Heavens".

-Basically Thanksgiving is one of the numerous harvest festivals that are celebrated around the world, not only in Christian societies - at different times, but roughly connected to the end of the harvest, and generally in autumn.
+Essentially, Thanksgiving is one of the numerous harvest festivals that are celebrated around the world, not only in Christian societies.
+These feasts are usually connected to the end of the harvest, and generally in autumn.
 Actually, the word "harvest" itself comes from the Old English hærfest, a word that could mean both autumn in general or "harvest time" in the agricultural calendar.
 The full moon in September was also known as the "harvest moon" (long before Neil Young used it).

 Irish Harvest Festivals